SnoozToolbox/snooz-package-ceams/HOWTO_git.md

 Theirs is the branch to merge into (source of the merge) You have to checkout the destination branch

-	To merge the feature branch (source) into the master (destination)
+	To merge the feature branch (source) into the main (destination)
-		$ git checkout master
+		$ git checkout main
 		$ git merge branch_name
-	To select the changes done in master (destination)
+	To select the changes done in main (destination)
 		$ git checkout --ours /path/to/file
 	To select the changes done in the feature branch (source)
 		$ git checkout --theirs /path/to/file

-	To merge the master (source) into the feature branch (destination)
+	To merge the main (source) into the feature branch (destination)
 		$ git checkout branch_name
-		$ git merge master
+		$ git merge main
-	To select the changes done in master (source)
+	To select the changes done in main (source)
 		$ git checkout --theirs /path/to/file
 	To select the changes done in feature (destination)
 		$ git checkout --ours /path/to/file

 ## To TAG
-Example to tag the master
+Example to tag the main
-	$ git checkout master
+	$ git checkout main
 	$ git tag -a v1.0.0 -m "first version distributed v1.0.0"
 	$ git push origin v1.0.0
 To checkout a tagged version